groupdocs-viewer/GroupDocs.Viewer-Products/english/viewer/net/_index.md

       # more_feature_loop
       - title: "Working with Outlook Data Files"
         content: "GroupDocs.Viewer for .NET API can render the items in Outlook Data Files (OST/PST) as PDF, HTML and Image Files.
 Our ‎Viewer API also has the ability to obtain the list of folders contained in Outlook Data Files.
 Using ‎GroupDocs.Viewer for .NET API, you can specify the folder to render from Outlook Data Files.
-Likewise, ‎‎you can also obtain email messages contained in OST/PST formats as attachments.
+Likewise, you can also obtain email messages contained in OST/PST formats as attachments.
 GroupDocs.Viewer for .NET also enables you to filter messages from OST/PST formats based on subject, content or sender."

       # more_feature_loop
       - title: "Working with CAD Documents"